maikkinen/self-monitoring/directions.md

 Please, create yourself an accoutn within the app.

 Then, you can fill in some data into the database using the following queries, if you wish to.
-The commands are formatted so that they're an easy copy-paste in VS code :)

 (So please note that the queries are made assuming that a user account with id number 1 exists.)